modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-3-sect-1.md

 	MLA style: Torsten N. Wiesel – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sat.
 11 Mar 2023. <https://www.nobelprize.org/prizes/medicine/1981/wiesel/lecture/>

-!!! bug "BOX 3.12: Wiesel´s contributions or explanations."
+!!! bug "BOX 3.12: *Wiesel´s contributions or explanations*."
 	•	“In the early sixties, having begun to describe the physiology of cells in the adult cat visual cortex, David Hubel and I decided to investigate how the highly specific response properties of cortical cells emerged during postnatal development.
 We were also interested in examining the role of visual experience in normal development. “

 	…